lucapette/website/content/writing/my-programming-principles.md

 The reason why I'm not saying "just do TDD" is two-fold:

 - TDD feels great as a workflow.
 It perfectly resembles what I call the "REPL experience".
-But I always had problems with the design constraints it brings.
-  I want the first draft of the code I'm writing to reflect the mental model of my current understanding of the problem I'm trying to solve.
-TDD always forced me to shift my mental model to make the code more testable upfront.
-That friction between what I want to write and what TDD needs me to write had always a negative effect on my ability to design a change effectively.
+But I always had problems with the design constraints it brings to the table.
+I want the first draft of the code I'm writing to reflect the mental model of my understanding of the problem I'm trying to solve.
+TDD always forces me to shift my mental model a bit to make the code more testable _upfront_.
+There's nothing wrong with making code more testable.
+My problem is doing that upfront, when I'm discovering by writing code how well my mental model translates into actual code.
+The friction between what I want to write and what TDD needs me to write always has a negative effect on my ability to design a change effectively.
+In practise, I use TDD only to fix bugs.
-- TDD is a development technique.
+- TDD is primarily a development technique.
 Its artifact is code.
-We ship features though so the code we write, even if perfectly tested, doesn't work unless it works in production.
+We ship features though, code is just a means to an end.
+So the code we write, even if perfectly tested, doesn't work unless it works in production.
 I want more than TDD from my "REPL experience".
 Hence the next principle.

 ### Test in production

-I can hear [@mipsytipsy](https://twitter.com/mipsytipsy) in my head say "fuck yeah!" every time I mention this principle to people.
-The simplest way to put it for me is that you want to expand the boundaries of your "REPL experience" enough to include your production systems.
-Once again, it's all about the speed of iteration.
-It's not enough to have a tight feedback loop while making the smallest possible change if you don't ship it to production in _minutes_ and know if it works or not.
+I can hear [@mipsytipsy](https://twitter.com/mipsytipsy) in my head say "fuck yeah!" every time I mention this principle.
+The way I like to put it is that you want to expand the boundaries of your "REPL experience" far enough so to include your production systems.
+Again, it's all about the speed of iteration.
+It's not enough to have a tight feedback loop while writing the smallest possible change if you don't ship it to production in _minutes_.
 You can put a lot of effort writing "correct" code but unless it works in production, it doesn't work yet.

 The urgency of shipping code to production helped me create an healthy development culture in many teams.
 You want your "REPL experience" to include production?
 You're going to need fast CI and CD pipelines.
 You're going to need ways to observe the impact of changes on your production systems.
-All of this contributes to your actual speed of iteration.
-You want to move fast, but you don't need to break things.
-Well you will break some things, it's part of the deal.
-We _all_ test in production when we ship code anyway so the point here is that doing it consciously creates a safer, faster environment for development.
+Rollback has to be cheap.
+You may want to use feature flags.
+All of it contributes to your actual speed of iteration.
+We _all_ test in production when we ship code anyway so you want to do it consciously to create a safer, faster environment for feature development.
-Including your production systems in your "REPL experience" will unlock a lot of potential.

-Testing in production and small changes feed on each other.
-The faster your lead time to production, the more likely you'll ship smaller changes.
+Testing in production and small changes are principles that feed on each other.
+The faster your lead time, the more likely you'll ship smaller changes.
 The smaller the change you ship, the safer your deployments.
+The safer your deployments... it's a circle.

 ### Be a gardner

-The idea is cute: code gardening is the act of changing code with the goal of improving it just a little.
-Improve an error message, use a more idiomatic way to write those three lines, align that test with your internal conventions.
-The codebase is living thing: it's a garden and you take care of it every day.
-You prevent bad habits from forming, you heal that system that is a bit sick.
+Code gardening is the act of changing code with the goal of improving it just a little.
+You improve an error message, you use a more idiomatic way to write those three lines, you align that test with your internal conventions.
+The codebase is living organism: it's a garden and you take care of it every day.
+You prevent bad habits from forming, you heal that spot that is a bit sick, you give more water to the plants that are more exposed to the sun.
 My first encounter with this analogy is a [commit](https://github.com/rails/rails/commit/fb6b80562041e8d2378cad1b51f8c234fe76fd5e) made by [@fxn](https://twitter.com/fxn).
 It stuck with me ever since.

-I like the analogy a lot and the way I like to apply is connected to small changes.
-I used to like the idea of gardening _while_ writing new features.
-But I grew out of it.
-Because smaller changes are always preferable, in a way that's a stronger principle.
+I like the analogy a lot and the way I apply is connected to small changes.
+I used to do gardening _while_ writing new features.
+I grew out of it because smaller changes are always better.
+You could say that's a more important principle.
 So now I have a small workflow that helps my gardening activities.
 I take notes of the gardening I want to do while whenever I can.
-A small todo list.
 Sometimes, I share it with my team (it really depends on the team and the context they're in) to help other people form the habit of code gardening.
 I then use this todo list as a personal reward system.
-I get done the things I need to and then I treat myself by improving that test that still uses produces those annoying warnings.
-I have seen this dynamic at play with other programmers as well once the code gardening habit is established.
-The reward system is simple and allows people to make small improvements _all the time_.
+I get done what I need to and then I treat myself by improving that test that produces those annoying warnings.
+I have seen this dynamic at play with other programmers as well once the habit forms for them.
+The reward system is simple and effective, it allows people to make small improvements _all the time_ and just feel good about it.

-Being a gardner is easier if you're already making very small changes _and_ you're testing in production.
+Being a gardner is easier if you're _already_ making very small changes _and_ you're _already_ testing in production.
 The joy of improving your codebase is often limited by the cost of bringing these tiny little changes to production.
-The higher the cost (in terms of time mostly) of a deployment the least likely you'll want to be a gardener.
+The higher the cost of a deployment the less likely you'll be a good gardener.

 ### Read features end to end

-The principles I shares so far are aimed at approaching a change in a large codebase.
-They help also when said codebase is new to us.
-But there's something I always do _before_ making any change to a new code base.
-It's often called code safari but I'm no fan of the metaphor, I like "read features end to end" more.
+There's something I do _before_ making a change to a large code base that is new to me.
+It's often called code safari but I'm no fan of the metaphor, I like to call things what they do so the principles goes by "read features end to end".

-When you approach a new codebase, it can get a little overwhelming.
+Approaching a new codebase can get a little overwhelming.
 Sometimes you don't even know where to start, which part of the system maps to which part of the codebase.
 To help orient yourself, you can read a whole feature end to end.
-Let's consider a large web application where the "innocent" click on a button stars a batch process which ultimately results in the customer getting an email report of some sort.
-I'm sure you have seen some variation of this.
+Let's consider a large web application where an "innocent" click on a button stars a series of processes which ultimately result in the customer getting an some report via email.
+I'm sure you have seen a variation of this.

 The idea of this principle is that you go on a hunt.
 You start searching for the code of the button.
-It sounds trivial but you will discover a lot of things: how/if you do i18n, what kind of frontend framework you're using.
-Most importantly, you will notice things, you will have questions.
-Open a notebook, write everything down.
-Then go down one layer and do it again.
-Repeat until you've gone all the way to the email service.
+It sounds trivial but you will discover things: how/if you do i18n, what kind of frontend framework you're using.
+Most importantly, you will notice things (oh we have our own css framework.
+I wonder why), you will have questions (what are all the data attributes?
+I haven't seen any of that when I was checking out the website from home).
+Open a notebook and write everything down.
+Using your brain as storage is a waste: ["the shorter pencil is longer than the longest memory"](https://www.youtube.com/watch?v=vIW72VXMPHo&t=344s).
+Then when you know what backend system reacts to the click, go down one layer and do the same again.
+Repeat until you've gone all the way to the email service and came back to your inbox.

-Once you've done this once, you'll have a list of things.
-But it's going to be a mixed bag.
-To reap the benefits of this principle, the hard work starts here.
-Rework this document and group things into:
+Once you've done this, you'll have a mixed bag.
+That's where the hard work starts.
+Reorganize your notes:

 - Questions for yourself.
-A sort of todo list of things you know you need to dig into yourself.
+A sort of todo list of things you know you want to dig in personally.
-- Questions for those who know the codebase better than you.
+- Questions for those who know the codebase better than you and can get you up to speed faster.
 - Idioms.
 Every codebase has its ways of doing things.

-While you read, take notes.
-Note down questions, idioms
+You created a basic map, now you can take any path and repeat this process to improve your understanding of the codebase you're tackling.

 ### Facts > Assumptions